ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IScriptingSegmentCollection.rst

 IScriptingSegmentCollection
 ===========================

-.. py:class:: IScriptingSegmentCollection
+.. py:class:: ansys.stk.core.stkobjects.astrogator.IScriptingSegmentCollection

    object

    The list of object properties that the script can interact with.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: IScriptingSegmentCollection

 Overview
 --------